 - Featureless Protagonist: He's a silhouette with eyes, and that's it.

-- Fission Mailed: At one point, you get caught by a Giant Spider and get All Webbed Up.
-However, you are able to struggle free and continue onwards.
+- Fission Mailed: At one point, you get caught by the Giant Spider and get All Webbed Up.
+However, you are able to struggle free and continue onwards, despite still being bound in the web.

 - Follow the Leader: The game is very similar in many ways to Lucidity, except the latter is Lighter and Fluffier, and colorful.
 Deadlight takes the same aesthetic and play mechanics and puts it in the middle of a Zombie Apocalypse.